Taxiarchos/Taxiarchos/README.md

 ## Hi there 👋
+To pursue my goals in Mathematics through coding, I created this GitHub account Where I will share my codes about Cryptography, Artificial Intelligence, Analysis in both Continuous and Discrete Mathematics and much more!

 <!--
 **Taxiarchos/Taxiarchos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.